(Social Work and Family Studies)

 At least one elective must be outside the Department of Social Work and Family Studies.
 These courses allow students to tailor their further knowledge about families to fit a specific application area or to integrate with their chosen majors.
 Elective courses not on this list may be counted with prior approval of the program director.

 This requirement is usually an academic, credit-bearing experience completed during the senior year (including the previous summer.)
 It is designed to ensure that concentrators participate in an experience that applies basic family knowledge (theories, frameworks, concepts) to real families in a setting beyond the classroom.
 It must be approved by a faculty member in the Department of Social Work and Family Studies prior to enrollment and entered into the Department GoogleDoc.
 The experience and concomitant learning is presented as a graded assignment for a public audience in the senior seminar FAMST 391.
 Through the experience, students demonstrate attainment of intended learning outcomes for family studies.
+Watch for an email each semester from the Director with a Google Form to fill in your plans for completion.

 Guidelines for the experiential component:

-- Can be domestic or international;
+- Can be domestic or international experience

 - Can be submitted for distinction in a major, if it meets that department's guidelines for distinction; and